 Aman joined Global Blue from Murdoch Media, a venture fund, where as Director of Government and Economic Affairs, he helped the firm’s partners and portfolio companies in pivoting their early-stage business expansion into India and other Asian markets.
 In an earlier role at the consulting division of Dua Associates, Aman advised multinational clients in addressing their strategic hurdles in the Indian market, covering issues such as defense procurement, pharmaceutical patents, and payments technologies.

 Prior to this, Aman served as the Program Officer at the Wadhwani Chair for India-U.S. Policy Studies at the Indian Council for Research on International Economic Relations from 2012 to 2015.
 Aman led the program’s research on trade and economic issues at the forefront of the bilateral relationship.

 Aman began his career as an economist with the URS Corporation in Gaithersburg, Maryland, where he led an on-ground economic survey of all infrastructure for the entire state of Louisiana following hurricanes Katrina and Ike.
 Later, as a member of FEMA’s Benefit Costs Analysis Helpline panel, he served as an expert technical resource for disadvantaged communities across the United States in preparing aid applications to the Federal Hazard Mitigation Grant Program.

-Aman is pursuing an M.B.A. from the University of Chicago’s Booth School of Business in his spare time.
+Aman holds a M.B.A. from the University of Chicago’s Booth School of Business.
 He graduated from Denison University with a Bachelor of Arts in Geosciences and Economics, where he was a Parajon Scholar and captain of the university’s rugby team.
 He also spent time studying international finance at Georgetown University’s economics department and considers Washington, D.C. his second home.
 Aman was born and raised in India where he now lives with his wife and two dogs.